Peinetón: Usage and depictions

 From Buenos Aires, the use of the peinetón notably expanded to Montevideo, where it also came to define the local fashion of the period, as well as Asunción, Paraguay.

 Some authors claim that the use of the peinetón also reached Santiago, Chile and Asunción, Paraguay.

 "[...] see this new group advancing, and in the middle this superb person wearing proudly, but with majesty, a head adorned with roses and a magnificent peinetón!
 Wouldn't one say Calypso in the midst of her nymphs?

 — — One of the accounts of French naturalist Arsène Isabelle about his 1834 stay in Buenos Aires, from his 1835 book Voyage à Buénos-Ayres et à Porto-Alègre.

 Two of the most valuable testimonies regarding the fashion for the peinetón come from the travelers chronicles of French naturalists Alcide d'Orbigny and Arsène Isabelle.
 D'Orbigny's account of the Buenos Aires peinetones has become an "obligatory reference for almost all subsequent studies on the [accessory]."
 After praising porteño women's taste in fashion and their seductive use of the hand fan, he expresses amazement at the size of their peinetones:

 A particular adornment will always distinguish a porteña from every other woman in the world; an adornment that she cherishes as much as her own life.
 This adornment is an immense comb that draws a wide convex fan on her head, more or less rich, more or less ornate, according to the rank and wealth of the wearer, but it follows her everywhere, only the accessories vary.

 D'Orbigny's testimony shows how the peinetóns popularity continued to grow in the late 1820s.

-A 1836 watercolor painting by Benoît Darondeau depicting a woman from Montevideo in ball dress.
+An 1836 watercolor painting by Benoît Darondeau depicting a woman from Montevideo in ball dress.

 A section from Charles Darwin's The Voyage of the Beagle, written on an occasion at a provincial estancia outside of Buenos Aires, suggests that provincial men were proud of the elegance of porteño women and their peinetones:

 [...] he had one question to ask me [...]
 I trembled to think how deeply scientific it would be: it was, "Whether the ladies of Buenos Ayres were not the handsomest in the world."
 I replied, like a renegade, "Charmingly so."
 He added, "I have one other question: Do ladies in any other part of the world wear such large combs?"
 I solemnly assured him that they did not.
 They were absolutely delighted.
 The captain exclaimed, "Look there! a man who has seen half the world say s it is the case; we always thought so, but now we know it."
 My excellent judgment in combs and beauty procured me a most hospitable reception [...].